awillig/dcp-vardis/dcp-vardis-project/specification/dcp-vardis.md

   more times a `VarCreateT` instruction record for this variable (with its most recent value) is to be included into future distinct beacons.
 - A counter `countDelete` of type `VarRepCntT`, indicating how many more times a `VarDeleteT` instruction record for this variable (it's `VarIdT` field) is to be included into future distinct beacons.
-- A flag `toBeDeleted` of type `Bool` to indicate whether the variable is marked for deletion (`true`) or not (`false`).
-A variable  deletion is not immediately carried out in the moment a `VarDeleteT` instruction record found in an `ICTYPE-DELETE-VARIABLES` instruction container is processed, but only after the deletion instruction has been repeated in beacons sufficiently often.
+- A flag `isDeleted` of type `Bool` to indicate whether the variable has been deleted (`true`) or not (`false`).
+A deleted variable is not removed from the real-time database but marked as such by setting this flag.
+After receiving a `VarDeleteT` instruction record in an `ICTYPE-DELETE-VARIABLES` instruction container the first time, the deletion instruction is repeated in beacons sufficiently often (accoring to the `repCnt` parameter of this variable).
 This flag is to be initialized with `false`.

 The real-time database supports three main operations:

-- `RTDB.lookup()`, which takes as parameter a value of type `VarIdT` and either returns the unique database entry `ent` (of type `DBEntry`) for which `ent.spec.varId` equals the given `VarIdT` value, or an indication that no such entry exists.
+- `RTDB.lookup()`, which takes as parameter a value of type `VarIdT` and either returns the unique database entry `ent` (of type `DBEntry`) for which `ent.spec.varId` equals the given `VarIdT` value, or an indication that no such entry exists (we express this indication as a special `NULL` value).
-- `RTDB.remove()`, which takes as parameter a value of type `VarIdT`.
-If the database contains an entry `ent` for which `ent.spec.varId` equals the given `VarIdT` value, then the entry is removed from the database, otherwise nothing happens.
 - `RTDB.update()`, which takes as parameter a value of type `DBEntry`, referred to as `newent`.
 If the database contains no entry `ent` for which `ent.spec.varId == newent.spec.varId`, then